sictweb/bti425-2020/notes/data-assoc-subdocs-how-to.md

 #### 5. Write a "post" method

+Now, we must write a "post" method that will enable a new "business" to be added.
 Following the well-known pattern, write "add new" methods, in both `server.js` and `manager.js`.

 How do we add a NEW "business" document that includes one (or more) embeded "department" subdocument(s)?
 Well, the question answers itself - when you write the JSON for the main document, *include an array of one (or more) subdocuments*.
 For example: